BerkeleyLab/upcxx/INSTALL.md

   + If using the Slurm Workload Manager: `--with-pmi-runcmd='srun -n %N -- %C'`
   + For most other cases: `--with-pmi-runcmd='aprun -n %N %C'`

-At the time of this writing we've only tested UPCR on HPE Cray EX systems with AMD CPUs.
+At the time of this writing we've only tested UPC++ on HPE Cray EX systems with AMD CPUs.

 The `--enable-issue557-workaround` flag activates a UPC++-level workaround for